wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.9.7 - Released on 19 May 2026 =
+= 2.0.0 - Released on 18 June 2026 =
-* Fix: fatal error caused by undefined WC_Stripe_Logger function
+* New: Membership Plans management.
+* New: Members administration screen.
+* New: Access Rules for content and product restrictions.